Parameterizing Dataset Distillation via Gaussian Splatting: Background and Motivation

-\paragraph{Gaussian Splatting} Gaussian splatting~\cite{3dgs} represents 3D scenes using Gaussian ellipsoids, offering higher rendering efficiency and explicit geometric control compared to NeRF-based representations~\cite{NeRF}.
-Originally developed for novel view synthesis, it initializes a set of Gaussian primitives within a 3D scene, which are then rendered from multiple viewpoints and optimized to match the corresponding ground-truth images, ultimately enabling arbitrary-view synthesis.
+\paragraph{Gaussian Splatting} Gaussian splatting~\cite{3dgs} was proposed to represent 3D scenes in the field of novel view synthesis, offering higher rendering efficiency and explicit geometric control compared to NeRF-based representations~\cite{NeRF}.
+3DGS~\cite{3dgs} initializes a set of Gaussian primitives within a 3D scene, which are then rendered from multiple viewpoints and optimized to match the corresponding ground-truth images, enabling arbitrary-view synthesis.
 In recent years, Gaussian splatting has been extended to a wide range of domains, including digital humans~\cite{qian20243dgs,zielonka2025drivable}, autonomous driving~\cite{zhou2024drivinggaussian,huang2024textit}, dynamic scene modeling~\cite{wu20244d,huang2024sc}, and 3D editing~\cite{chen2024gaussianeditor}.
-More recently, Gaussian representations have also been applied to 2D vision tasks such as image super-resolution~\cite{hu2024gaussiansrhighfidelity2d,chen2025generalizedefficient2dgaussian}, image representation~\cite{zhu2025largeimagesgaussianshighquality,weiss2024gaussianbillboardsexpressive2d,gaussianimage}, and video representation~\cite{wang2025gsvcefficientvideorepresentation}, where Gaussian primitives are used to efficiently encode high-fideliy image of videos with fine-grained textures.
+More recently, Gaussian representations have also been applied to 2D vision tasks such as image super-resolution~\cite{hu2024gaussiansrhighfidelity2d,chen2025generalizedefficient2dgaussian} and image representation~\cite{zhu2025largeimagesgaussianshighquality,weiss2024gaussianbillboardsexpressive2d,gaussianimage}.
+Although Gaussian-based paradigms offer potential for image representation, their capacity to encode critical training-aware features remains unexplored.
+Additionally, the absence of adapted Gaussian splatting kernels capable of rendering independent images in parallel within a batch hinders the practical application in dataset distillation.

-This work is the first to introduce Gaussian Splatting as a parameterization for dataset distillation, which leverages Gaussian representations as a simple yet efficient parameterization for distilled datasets.
-Unlike prior approaches that rely on network structures or complex operations, GSDD employs a CUDA-based differentiable rasterization algorithm to render sparse Gaussian primitives.
-As an explicit representation, it offers high flexibility in optimization, substantially increases dataset diversity under the same storage budget, and significantly accelerates both encoding and decoding.
-Rather than emphasizing fine-grained image fidelity, our method parameterizes entire distilled datasets with Gaussian representations and directly optimizes them for model training performance.